llvm/llvm-project/llvm/docs/LangRef.rst

 Semantics:
 """"""""""
-Follows the semantics of maxinumNumber in IEEE-754-2019, except for signaling NaNs.
+Follows the semantics of maximumNumber in IEEE-754-2019, except for signaling NaNs.
 If either operand is an sNaN, the result is always a qNaN.
 This matches the recommended behavior for the libm function `fmin`, although not all implementations have implemented these recommended behaviors.

 If either operand is a qNaN, returns the other non-NaN operand.
 Returns NaN only if both operands are NaN or if either operand is sNaN.
+Note that arithmetic on an sNaN doesn't consistently produce a qNaN, so arithmetic feeding into a maxnum can produce inconsistent results.
+For example, `maxnum(fadd(sNaN, 0.0), 1.0)` can produce qNaN or 1.0 depending on whether `fadd` is folded.

 IEEE-754-2008 defines maxNum, and it is removed in IEEE-754-2019.
 The behavior of this intrinsic is stricter than minNum in IEEE-754-2008, where either zero may be returned.
 To achieve the same permissiveness,